-Take home naloxone kits have been reportedly used to treat more males than females or individuals of other/unknown sex in all years and in 2022 (64% for males, 36% for females, and 1% other/unknown).
+Take home naloxone kits have been reportedly used to treat equal or more males than females or individuals of other/unknown sex in all years and Q1 2023 (62% for males, 36% for females, and 2% other/unknown).

-Overall, 192 individuals were not alone (82%) at the time of overdose, 27 were alone (12%), and the remaining 14 instances were unknown or not reported (6%); these proportions have remained relatively stable over the years.
-The majority of the overdoses occurred in a private residence (130, 56%) followed by a street/alley/park (33, 14%) or a hotel/motel (22, 9%); 76% of the overdoses in a street/alley/park occurred in 2022.
+Overall, 227 individuals were not alone (79%) at the time of overdose, 40 were alone (14%), and the remaining 19 instances were unknown or not reported (7%).
+These proportions have remained relatively stable over the years, but Q1 2023 has nearly tripled (27%) in the proportion who were alone at the time of overdose compared to the previous four-year average proportion (10%).
+From 2018 to 2022, the majority of the overdoses occurred in a private residence